-The algorithms have been implemented to scale to large datasets and run on a wide range of hardware.
-You can read more about the implemented algorithms and options in the manual.
+Algorithms in QIAGEN CLC Single Cell Analysis Module have been implemented to scale to large datasets and run on a wide range of hardware.
+Read more about the implemented algorithms and options in the manual.

 The approach maps reads to the transcriptome, genome and provided spike-ins.
 Mapping to the genome in addition to the transcriptome removes noise.
 Multi-mapping reads are placed using an expectation-maximization approach.
 A comprehensive report includes the types of features in the data (mRNA, lncRNA, etc.) and the correlation of expressions with known spike-in concentrations.

-Quality Control (QC) steps allow setting thresholds for various criteria for consideration of cells in downstream analysis.
+Quality Control (QC) steps allow setting thresholds for various criteria for consideration of high-quality cells in downstream analysis.
 Some of the plots produced are shown below.

 Figure 3.
 Plots from the quality control report.

 Figure 4.
 Batch correction: Several clusters are observed for each of two samples.
-After batch correction clusters contain a mixture of both samples.
+After batch correction, clusters contain a mixture of both samples.